Find your new home for next year

 Key things to remember when searching for accommodation

-There are a number of tips and essential points to bear in mind while you are searching for your new home for the following year.
-If you have any further questions get in touch with Liverpool Student Homes: please note that due to the high workload associated with finding accommodation for the next intake of students, the LJMU Accommodation Office cannot assist continuing students with their search for accommodation.
+There are a number of points to bear in mind while you are searching for your new home for the following year.
+If you have any further questions, feel free to get in touch with LSH.
+Please note that due to the high workload associated with finding accommodation for the next intake of students, the LJMU Accommodation Office cannot assist continuing students with their search for accommodation.

 - Come to an LSH Housing Fair

-These are a great opportunity to find out more about your options and ask any questions you may have.
-Dates for 2016-17 Housing Fairs will be added in due course.
+The Fairs are a great opportunity to meet over 40 LSH registered landlords and agents to find out more about your options and ask any questions you may have.
+This year a Housing Fair will be held at Mountford Hall, Liverpool Guild of Students on Wednesday 28th November.

 - Don't be pressurised into securing accommodation too early

-Don't be influenced by rumours that there will be no accommodation left – most private Halls will only start taking bookings after Christmas and it is important not to sign up with a Hall before Christmas unless you are absolutely certain that you wish to live there next year.
+Don't be influenced by rumours that there will be no accommodation left.
+Most private Halls will only start taking bookings after Christmas and it is important not to sign up with a Hall unless you are certain that you wish to live there next year.
+There is an oversupply of private accommodation in Liverpool, so it is important NOT TO RUSH!

 The earlier you sign for your accommodation, the more chance you have of experiencing problems.
 By the summer you could have fallen out with your prospective co-tenants but have a signed agreement that you can’t cancel.